pvlang/reference/types.md

 ## Generic types

 Types defined with `@generic(...)` and then `type Name[...] = ...` statements.
-Generic parameters can be types or expressions.
+Generic parameters can be types or constant expressions.
 Can have a path before the name (eg. std::foo::Bar).

-- Name[T1, E1, T2, E2, ..., TN, EN]
+- Name[#T1, E1, #T2, E2, ..., #TN, EN]